Skip to main content

 What to Know about Genetic Testing

-Genetic testing can help identify changes in our DNA that may be linked to Parkinson’s.
+Genetic testing can help identify changes in DNA that may be linked to Parkinson’s.
 Learning your genetic status is a personal decision, but the results may help you take action in your health and advance science closer to cures.

 Ask the MD